-JF&CS aspires to reach more people in more profound, long-lasting ways, helping people at all stages of life achieve greater physical, emotional, and financial resilience.
-Together with your support we can ensure that the services we provide today will be there for all who need them, today, tomorrow, and for the next 150 years.
+Together with your assistance – through your philanthropic support and/or your efforts as a JF&CS volunteer – we can ensure that the services we provide today will be there for all who need them, today, tomorrow, and for generations to come.